tektoncd/website/content/en/docs/How-to guides/kaniko-build-push.md

 In most cases, to push the image to a container registry you must provide authentication credentials first.

+{{% tabs %}}

+{{% tab "General Authentication" %}}

-1. Set up authentication with the Docker credential helper and generate the Docker configuration file, `~/.docker/config.json`, for your registry.
+1. Set up authentication with the Docker credential helper and generate the Docker configuration file, `$HOME/.docker/config.json`, for your registry.
     This step is different depending on your registry.

-    - [Google Artifact Registry][google-ar]
     - [Red Hat Quay][rh-quay]
     - [Docker Hub][docker-hub]
     - [Azure container registry][azure]